dcmtf/dcmtf/README.md

 `Step 1:`  Obtain U, I and A using DCMTF/CFRM/DFMF for dataset "wiki1"

 `Step 2:`  Perform DA using the corresponding ipy notebook.
-Open using Jupyter and run all cells
+Open using Jupyter and run all cells.

 #### DCMTF + DA